RIE Parenting: What It Is, How It Works, Pros & Cons

 Although there are many advantages to this style of parenting, we have to admit that just like with pros and cons to everything, the RIE approach comes with its own set of disadvantages too:

-- Lack of touch – Kids feel safe and at ease when they’re touched, cradled, and soothed with words.
-RIE parenting emphasizes letting them cry out their feelings, so this is a real disadvantage there.
+• Lack of touch – Kids feel safe and at ease when they’re touched, cradled, and soothed with words.
+RIE parenting emphasises letting them cry out their feelings, so this is a real disadvantage there.
 Kids miss out on parental comfort.

 That pretty much covers the basics of RIE parenting.
-Now that you know how it’s helpful and of its pros and cons, you can start out by consulting other parents and see how it helped them.
-The best life lessons are delivered through experience and the same stands for this style of parenting too.
+Now that you know how it’s helpful and its pros and cons, you can start out by consulting other parents and see how it has helped them.
+The best life lessons are delivered through experience, and the same holds true for this style of parenting, too.

 Also Read: